NVMe Storage Essential for African E-Commerce Speed

 Next Steps for Implementation

 Analyze your slowest flows (search to product page to cart to checkout) and migrate to NVMe in your closest region.
+Moving from another host?
+Follow our VPS migration guide.
 Visit AFRICLOUD's plans to select Lisbon or Johannesburg based on your customer base.
+Test latency with our Looking Glass tool before ordering.
 Our team can assist with latency mapping and zero-downtime migration.

 Sources